Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Best for: Young groups, party lovers

-- Known for: Vibrant nightlife, beach parties
+- Known for: Vibrant nightlife, beach parties, beach bars, and clubs

 - Atmosphere: Energetic, youthful